t3ron131/Data-Driven-Portfolio-Optimization/README.md

 # Data-Driven Portfolio Optimization
-*The Homework and Exam of HKUST ELEC3180 - Data-Driven Portfolio Optimization*
+*The Homework and Midterm Exam of HKUST ELEC3180 - Data-Driven Portfolio Optimization*

 The solutions provided cannot be guaranteed to be 100% correct.
 They have been revised from the submissions and base on the TAs' solutions as reference.
 I have chosen not to post the solutions as doing so would defeat the purpose of the exercise.